-Is there a tradeoff between innovative new products and speed?
+No tradeoff between innovative new products and speed

-Some companies settle for a rapid follower approach to product development or “me too” strategy because they believe there is a dichotomy between innovation and speed.
-They believe that if they slow down their NPD process to introduce truly new and innovative products, then their time to market will increase.
+Some companies settle for a rapid-follower approach to product development (a “me too” strategy) because they believe there is a dichotomy between innovation and speed.
+They believe that if they slow down their NPD process to introduce truly new and innovative products, then their development time will increase.
 This is a classic false dichotomy.

-Companies that create truly innovative offerings, companies like Amazon with its platform, Apple with its iTunes, or Uber’s drive sharing services, create their own markets.
+Companies that create truly innovative offerings, companies as Amazon with its platform, Apple with its iTunes, or Uber’s drive-sharing services, create their own markets.
 It’s impossible to be late to a market your company has created.

-With the approach described above, combining agile teams, managed by exception, along with the right governance, funding and process, companies can have both innovative products and fast time to market.
+With the approach described above, combining agile teams with the right governance, funding, and process, companies can have both innovative products and fast time to market.